ReQrypt - Request Encryption

-ReQrypt is effective against most kinds of provider-level filtering, proxy-ing and data retention technologies used in western democracies.
-The exact ReQrypt configuration depends on what kind of technology you wish to defeat.
+ReQrypt is effective against many kinds of provider-level filtering, proxying and data retention systems.
 This is summarized in the following table:

 |DNS poisoning||✗||ReQrypt is overkill for DNS poisoning.
 Instead reconfigure your system to use a different DNS server, such as Google Public DNS.|

 |DNS blocking||✓||This occurs when your provider blocks access to alternative DNS servers.
 In this case reconfigure your system to use a different DNS server then run ReQrypt with "Do not hide HTTP traffic" and "DNS Hiding" modes enabled.|

 |IP address blocking||✓||Provider blocks certain IP addresses.
 Use ReQrypt with "Hide all HTTP traffic" mode enabled.|